retiredfeline/sr32gpo-smt/README.md

 SMT version July 2022

+This version is untested, but there have been no changes to the schematic from the THT version.

 ## Notes

 The minimum lines required to use this board are: GND, SER (data), SRCLK (shift), RCLK (strobe).
 Vcc depends on the power arrangement.
 You should jumper the ~OESEL (output enable select) to ground if you don't wish to disable the display by signal, or vary the output with PWM, from a controller.
 The ~SRCLR input is only needed for resetting the output by the controller.